 How Do School Counselors Help Kids?

 School counselors are people you can turn to when you need help.
 They are good listeners.
 They want to help you get the most out of school.
 They help students handle all types of problems.
+They want to make school a welcoming place for everyone.

 - bullied at school